 HMO Licensing and Compliance Costs

-Oxford City Council requires HMO licenses for properties housing three or more unrelated tenants.
-License fees (typically £1,000+ per property) are deductible expenses, as are compliance costs for safety certificates and mandatory improvements.
+Oxford City Council requires HMO licences for properties housing three or more unrelated tenants.
+Licence fees (typically £1,000+ per property) are deductible expenses, as are compliance costs for safety certificates and mandatory improvements.

 Council Tax and Utility Management